umccr/RNAsum/report_structure.md

 ### Structural variants

 Similar to *Mutated genes* analysis but limited to genes located within structural variants (SVs) detected by [MANTA](https://github.com/Illumina/manta) using genomic data.
-This section is available only for samples with available *[MANTA](https://github.com/Illumina/manta) results*
+This section is available only for samples with available *[MANTA](https://github.com/Illumina/manta) results*.

 ***